emillysant/estatisticasfutebol/README.md

 # TradeTechnologyChallenge

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.
+<p>This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.</p>
+<p>Project related to the selection process of trade technology.
+In this web application it is possible to see game statistics of any football team</p>

 ## Development server